Michael Howat

-Education
+Life and education

-The son of the cricketer and schoolmaster Gerald Howat, he was born in March 1958 at Tavistock.
+Howat is the son of the cricketer and schoolmaster Gerald Howat.
+He was born in March 1958 at Tavistock.
 He was educated at Abingdon School from 1968 until 1975.

+Cricket career

-He started playing cricket for the under-13 team before being selected for the second XI in 1971 and the first XI by 1974.
+Howat started playing cricket for the under-13 team before being selected for the second XI in 1971 and the first XI by 1974.
 He won the Morris Cup for the best all-rounder and broke the School record by claiming 62 wickets in one season.
 He was also a competent field hockey player.
 He later studied at Magdalene College, Cambridge.

-Cricket career

 While studying at Cambridge, he made his debut in first-class cricket for Cambridge University against Leicestershire at Fenner's in 1977.
 He played first-class cricket for Cambridge until 1980, making 26 appearances.
 In his 26 matches, he took 26 wickets with his right-arm medium-fast bowling at a high average of 60.00, with best figures of 3 for 39.
 With the bat, he scored 194 runs at a batting average of 10.21, with a high score of 32.
 In addition to playing first-class cricket while at Cambridge, he also made two List A one-day appearances for the Combined Universities cricket team, making a single appearance apiece in the 1978 and 1980 Benson & Hedges Cup.